biocore/scikit-bio-rfcs/active/003-seq-feature.md

 We propose 2 new public data objects: `BoundFeature` and `IntervalMetadata`. `BoundFeature` stores all the attributes of a feature. `IntervalMetadata` stores all the `BoundFeatures` objects of a sequence and add it as `interval_metadata` attribute (as similar to `positional_metadata`) in `Sequence` (and its child classes).

 ## `BoundFeature` object
-This object is a *mutable* object, that contains atribtrary attributes (i.e. `gene_name`, `product`, ...) to store the all the info of a sequence feature.
+This object is a *mutable* object, that contains arbitrary attributes (i.e. `gene_name`, `product`, ...) to store the all the info of a sequence feature.
 This object would also have a [weakref](https://docs.python.org/3/library/weakref.html) to the corresponding `IntervalMetadata` object.
 If the intervals of a `BoundFeature` are updated, the interval tree within the `IntervalMetadata` object is also auto updated.
 The weak reference enables the tight coupling between `BoundFeature` and `IntervalMetadata`.
 The mutability of `BoundFeature` enables us to directly modify a `BoundFeature` object from a `IntervalMetadata` object.

 ### enforced attributes
 Besides user arbitrarily given attributes, we enforce the following attribues:

-* `intervals`: store intervals of coordinates
+* `intervals`: store intervals of coordinates.
+This is represented as a list of tuples of a pair of ints
 * `strand`: strand
 * `wref`: a weak reference to `IntervalMetadata` object
 * `boundaries`: records the openness of each interval.
 So a boundary of `(True, False)` would it indicate that the exact right boundary is unknown, corresponding to the examples [here](ftp://ftp.ebi.ac.uk/pub/databases/embl/doc/FT_current.html#3.4.3).